 Freshwater vs. Saltwater: What Is the Difference?

-While the simple answer would be that a simple hot tub uses plain water and salt water hot tub has salt water, but the truth goes way deeper.
+The simple answer would be that a simple hot tub uses plain water and a saltwater hot tub has saltwater, but the truth goes way deeper.
 There are technical differences and also there is a difference in the way they operate and their care requirements.